xelaj/mtproto/README.md

 ## License

-<b style="color:red">WARNING!</b> This project is only maintained by Xelaj inc., however copyright of this source code **IS NOT** owned by Xelaj inc. at all.
+**WARNING!** This project is only maintained by Xelaj inc., however copyright of this source code **IS NOT** owned by Xelaj inc. at all.
 If you want to connect with code owners, write mail to <a href="mailto:up@khsfilms.ru">this email</a>.
 For all other questions like any issues, PRs, questions, etc. Use GitHub issues, or find email on official website.

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/xelaj/mtproto/blob/master/doc/en_US/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/xelaj/mtproto/blob/master/LICENSE.md) file for details